carlosdominguez612/project-10-apis/Lab 12 Questions.md

 It is possible to pass the tests but not meet the assignment expectations.
 Follow the instructions given carefully.
 Your code will be human-reviewed.
 Email me if you would like me to check your work.

+The APIs in this lab are open access.
+None of the APIs used here require accounts or authentication.

 ### Random Compliment API

 Finish the program that displays a random compliment.